InfoSecInnovations/concierge/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Special mention: "No Go Zones"
+Consider that this is an OSS project, us asking for folks to stay away is a rare ask in the OSS movement.
+Typically, it means we have plans for this and outsider "help" may cause complexities they're unaware of, or perhaps are causing other costs they do not understand.
+If you feel you MUST go into these rare areas, please consult with the project leadership team.

+We may be convinced otherwise, but there’s a reason these were marked as "no go".
+You will be facing an uphill challenge.
+We’re not saying we don’t want your help.
+We’re saying we don’t want help in this specific area right now.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of